 Number of Dental Implant Visits

-- Your Implant dentist will assess the 3D x-ray and will provide the assessment of whether it will be acceptable case for Dental implant and final quote for the dental implant surgery.
+- Your Implant dentist will assess the 3D x-ray and will provide the assessment of whether it will be an acceptable case for Dental implant and final quote for the dental implant surgery.

-- After the first stage implant procedure is complete, a period of 3-6 month healing time is required.
+- 3rd Visit: After the first stage implant procedure is complete, a period of 3-6 month healing time is required.
 You will come again to Uplus Dental to assess your implantation and healing status.
-Once your dentist is happy with the healing status we will take an impression of your mouth for dental crown.
+Once your dentist is happy with the healing status we will take an impression of your mouth for a dental crown.